-OSC mulls next steps to improve board diversity
+OSC weighs next steps to improve board diversity

 The OSC also started collecting a new data point during year three of the project – the number of board vacancies filled by women.
 In year three, 26 per cent of vacant board seats were filled by women.

 Maureen Jensen, chair of the Ontario Securities Commission, says that even if that rate increases to 50 per cent, it will take 30 years for women to reach parity on the boards of corporate Canada.

-"We're encouraged by these trends but more needs to be done," Ms. Jensen said.
+"We're encouraged by these trends, but more needs to be done," she said.

 Under the current rules, which took effect Dec.
 31, 2014, companies are not required to implement formal targets or have a diversity policy.
 The "comply or explain" model simply requires companies to explain the reasons why they choose not to implement such policies.